-In recent years, I fell in love with my cast iron skillet.
-It's one of my most used kitchen tools.
-It's the perfect vessel to cook up a great pork chop, crisp up some chicken thighs or even bake a great batch of brownies.
+I love my cast iron skillet.
+It's one of my most-used kitchen tools.
+It's the perfect vessel to cook a pork chop, crisp up some chicken thighs, or even bake a batch of brownies.
 I love being able to transfer things from the stovetop to the oven with ease.
 Oh, and they're super easy to clean!

-You can use a cast iron skillet for most anything as long as you take the time to maintain it and keep it in good condition.
-I'm going to show you how to easily season your cast iron skillet and keep it in great working order!
+You can use a cast iron skillet for almost anything — as long as you take the time to maintain it and keep it in good condition.
+That's why I'm going to show you how to easily season your cast iron skillet and keep it in great working order!

-I know I mentioned I’ve only in “recent years” come to love cast iron, but there’s nothing new about this material.
-I’m sure most of you have memories of your grandparents or even great-grandparents lugging out their heavy-bottomed skillets and frying up dinner.
+I'm sure most of you have memories of your grandparents or even great-grandparents lugging out their heavy-bottomed skillets and frying up dinner.
 There's a reason these pans get passed down from grandparent to grandchild.
-There is science behind the seasoning process and the skillet’s durability!
-Learn how to maintain your pan, and it will last you a lifetime.
+Cast iron, when seasoned properly, will last for many lifetimes.
+You just have to know the science behind the seasoning process and how to do it.

 Let's get to seasoning!